Picalines/godot-ldtk-import-mono/README.md

  * To set tile collisions edit the auto generated `TileSet` resource
  * Background images and color are converted to `Sprite` and `ColorRect` nodes
  * Add `YSort` tag to Entity layer in LDtk to use `YSort` node
+ * The level depth value from LDtk is assigned to ZIndex property

 Example of tile custom data for entity:
 ```json5